nanoframework/Samples/samples/HardwareEsp32/README.md

 ### Deploying the sample

 - Select Build > Deploy Solution.

 ### Deploying and running the sample

 - To debug the sample and then run it, press F5 or select Debug >  Start Debugging.
-To run the sample without debugging, press Ctrl+F5 or selectDebug > Start Without Debugging.

-As this puts the device to Sleep you can not debug past that point.
+> **Note:** As this puts the device to Sleep you can not debug past that point.